-Get FruitySign up for your free Get Fruity! pack Get Fruity! is a year-round fundraising and awareness campaign which gets children to eat well from an early age, helping them reduce their risk of cancer later in life About Get Fruity!
-Sign up Fruity resources Pay in your money About Get Fruity!
-Fruit and vegetables are the building blocks of a healthy diet – are your children getting their five-a-day?
+Get FruitySign up your school for a fundraising event!
+World Cancer Research Fund is thrilled to be partnering Skip2Bfit in schools around the UK.
+Raise funds for your school and for cancer prevention with a Get Fruity or skipping event About Get Fruity!
+Sign up Fruity resources Pay in your money Get Fruity or get skipping!
+We are thrilled to be partnering Skip2Bfit to encourage children to eat healthily and stay active from an early age.
 Get Fruity! is our year-round fundraising and awareness campaign with a fruity twist.
-By getting involved you’ll be encouraging children to eat well from an early age, helping them develop healthy habits that could help reduce their risk of developing cancer later in life.
+By getting involved you’ll be helping children develop healthy habits that could help reduce their risk of developing cancer later in life.
 Sign up now How do I get involved?
-There's tons of ways of getting involved in Get Fruity!, from dressing up as your favourite fruit to holding a fruit-themed sports day.
+There are tons of ways of getting involved, from holding a skipathon to dressing up as your favourite fruit.
 Whatever you choose to do, you'll be raising vital funds to help reduce the number of people affected by cancer.
-Sign up now and we'll send you a strawberry jam-packed Get Fruity! kit, full of fundraising ideas, helpful hints and tips galore, plus lesson plans and sticker sheets if you're fundraising as a school.
-You can organise your Get Fruity! day whenever it suits you – simply request your free fundraising kit and away you man-go!
+Sign up now and we'll send you a strawberry jam-packed kit full of fundraising ideas, helpful hints and tips galore, plus lesson plans and sticker sheets if you're fundraising as a school.
+You can organise your fundraising event whenever it suits you – simply sign up and away you man-go!
 We’ve also got lots of ideas about holding a Get Fruity! event at your workplace.
 How will my support help?
 How have other people got involved?
 Need some inspiration?
 Why not follow the example of the children at Brimington Manor Infant and Nursery School near Chesterfield in Derbyshire who raised an incredible £2,080 in 2016 with their Get Fruity!
 Event.
 Children first took part in a sponsored skip, with family and friends donating money for every jump completed in two minutes.
 The following day at school was a 'Fruity Friday', with children asked to dress in fruity colours or in fruit-themed fancy dress.
 Children also learnt about the benefits of healthy eating and tasted different types of fruit.
 Over the past year, cancer has touched the lives of all members of our staff, and we know it has also affected many of the families of the children in our school.
 Parents and children have always been generous here, but this year we decided to do even more to raise money for this worthwhile cause.
 We’ve been absolutely bowled over by the money that is coming in, and we’d like to congratulate all the children who took part.
 They should all be so proud of themselves. – Brimington Manor Headteacher Kathryn Fretwell Sign up now!